27 Fun Growth Mindset Activities for Kids & Adults

 Have your kids say them at breakfast or say them yourself in the shower.

-For more positive self-talk, see these fearless self-love affirmations or positive kids affirmations.
+For more positive self-talk, see: fearless self-love affirmations or positive kids affirmations.

 Or grab access to the free pdf affirmation ebook!